 AWS D1.1 — Structural Welding Code (Steel)

 AWS D1.1 is the most widely used welding standard in structural fabrication and general manufacturing in the United States.
-It governs:
+It governs welding procedure qualification for structural steel, welder performance qualification, inspection requirements for structural welds, base metal and filler metal requirements, and prequalified joint designs.

 If your shop fabricates structural steel components — frames, supports, assemblies, or any load-bearing structure — AWS D1.1 almost certainly applies.